Choosing the Perfect Realtor Closing Gift

 - Gifts for Experts

 If your client is an expert outdoorsman, don’t buy them a compass.
-They probably have very perfectly dialed-in gear, and you’re only going to buy something they won’t use.
+They probably have perfectly dialed-in gear, and you’re only going to buy something they won’t use.

 How InboundREM Can Help